2019 United States gubernatorial elections: Closest states

-Partisan control by state

 Kentucky

 The Democratic nominee, Kentucky Attorney General Andy Beshear, defeated Republican incumbent Matt Bevin by a margin of just over 5,000 votes, or 0.37%, making this the closest gubernatorial election in Kentucky since 1899 by votes, and the closest ever by percentage.

 Bevin won 97 counties, while Beshear won only 23 counties.
 Beshear carried only two of the state's six congressional districts, but those districts were the state's two most urbanized, the Louisville-based 3rd and the Lexington-based 6th.

 Bevin conceded on November 14, after a recanvass took place that day that did not materially change the vote count.
 Libertarian John Hicks also qualified for the ballot and received 2% of the vote.
 Statewide turnout was just over 42%, much higher than for the 2015 gubernatorial election.
 The result was a major swing from 2016, when Donald Trump won the state by 30 points and Republicans gained a supermajority in both chambers of the Kentucky General Assembly.

 Louisiana

-Incumbent Democratic Governor John Bel Edwards won reelection to a second term, defeating Republican businessman Eddie Rispone.
+Incumbent Democratic governor John Bel Edwards won reelection to a second term, defeating Republican businessman Eddie Rispone.
 Edwards became the first Louisiana Democrat to secure consecutive terms since Edwin Edwards (no relation to John Bel Edwards) in 1975.
 It was the closest Louisiana gubernatorial election since 1979.

 Under Louisiana's jungle primary system, all candidates appear on the same ballot, regardless of party, and voters may vote for any candidate, regardless of their party affiliation.
 Because no candidate received an absolute majority of the vote during the primary election on October 12, 2019, a runoff election was held on November 16, 2019, between the top two candidates in the primary, Edwards and Rispone.
-Louisiana is the only state that has a jungle primary system (California and Washington have a similar top two primary system).
+Louisiana is the only state that has a jungle primary system (California and Washington have a similar top-two primary system).

 According to the Louisiana Secretary of State more than 384,000 early votes were cast, a significant increase from the 2015 gubernatorial election in which 234,000 early votes were cast.